CircuitSpells/Notes/git.md

 # Git

-## Quick Reference
+## Common CLI Operations

+### git init

-start a new local repo:
+- start a new local repo:
 `git init`

+### git switch

-create a new branch based on master:
+- create a new branch based on master:
 `git switch -c <new-branch-name>`
+- switch to a branch that only exists on origin:
+`git fetch`
+`git switch -c <local-branch-name> --track origin/<branch-name>`
+- switch to a commit:
+`git switch --detach <commit-hash>`

+### git branch

-create a new branch without switching to it:
+- create a new branch without switching to it:
 `git branch <branch-name>`

-delete local branch that has not been pushed to remote:
+- delete local branch that has not been pushed to remote:
 `git branch -D <branch-name>`
 (`-D` is short for `--delete --force`)

-delete local branch that has been pushed to remote:
+- delete local branch that has been pushed to remote:
 `git branch -d <branch-name>`

-view local and remote branches:
+- view local and remote branches:
 `git branch -a`

-push current branch and set remote as upstream:
+- push current branch and set remote as upstream:
 `git push --set-upstream origin <branch-name>`

-see which local branches are tracking a remote branch:
+- see which local branches are tracking a remote branch:
 `git branch -vv`

-switch to a branch that only exists on origin:
+### git checkout

+- reset files to match the main branch:
+`git checkout <main-branch> -- <directory-or-file-path>`
+- checkout a specific commit:
-`git fetch`
+`git checkout <commit-hash>`

-`git switch -c <local-branch-name> --track origin/<branch-name>`
+### git restore

-unstage files:
+- unstage files:
 `git restore --staged <directory-or-file-path>`

-discard changes to unstaged files:
+- discard changes to unstaged files:
 `git restore <directory-or-file-path>`

-reset files to match the main branch:
-`git checkout <main-branch> -- <directory-or-file-path>`
+### git diff

-view diff of a file:
+- view diff of a file:
 `git diff <path-to-file>`
-or to see diff of all files:
+- or to see diff of all files:
 `git diff .`
-Note: git requires the program `less` to use diff.
+    - Note: git requires the program `less` to use diff.
 If it is not installed, run the following, then close and reopen the terminal so that it references the updated PATH:
 `winget install jftuga.less`

-view upstream branch:
+- view upstream branch:
 `git remote -v`
+- diff between main and your feature branch:
+`git diff <main-branch>..<feature-branch>`
+- diff between main and your feature branch (specify path): `git diff <main-branch>..<feature-branch> -- <directory-or-file-path>`
+- diff between main branch and feature branch, but only compare the tip commits between both branches (note the three dots `...`):
+`git diff <main-branch>...<feature-branch>`
+- same as above but also specify path:
+`git diff <main-branch>...<feature-branch> -- <directory-or-file-path>`

-git log:
+### git log

 - see recent commits:
 `git log`
 - see a compact view of past commits: